Presented by Roland Rhoades, Fuller Brush Division Director, & Head of The DownEast Winning Team

 In 2012 Fuller Brush and Stanley Home Products completely merged their product lines, with some of the same equivalent products being dropped in favor of one brand or the other.
 It has made business much simpler, and more economical for inventory control.
 We have new owners; instead of NY-based CPAC, a group of Great Bend Kansas area investors including the President of Fuller Brush, bought the factory, land and business, which should improve local control of business decisions.
 The new owners also closed their outlet stores by year-end, that had competed with independent distributors since the 1980s.

-In Summer 2013 Fuller Brush, after having the previous backorder problems resolved, began the expansion of a new division of Fuller Brush - Fuller Home Products - that includes hardgoods to complement our traditional product lines, like the Spin Mop, a steam mop, a window cleaner wet/dry vacuum, kitchen utensils like cookware and ceramic knives, and much more.
+In Summer 2013 Fuller Brush, after having the previous backorder problems resolved, began the expansion of a new division of Fuller Brush - Fuller Home Products - that includes hardgoods to complement our traditional product lines, like the Spin Mop, kitchen utensils like cookware and ceramic knives, and much more.
 And unlike some similar products in the past that had somebody else's brand name, they have done their homework to find quality worthy of having the Fuller logo on not only the packaging, but on most of the products itself.
 For the most part, these products are imports, but it is not like Fuller would be able to manufacture these products themselves.
 Fuller DOES continue to manufacture their own traditional products, in Kansas.
-In late 2014, we will see completely new enhanced websites.

 IS THE DOWNEAST WINNING TEAM?